CQCL/hugr/specification/hugr.md

 align, we’re introducing a *row equality constraint*, rather than the equality constraint of `typeof(b) ~ Bool`.

-### Types of built-ins

-We will provide some built in modules to provide basic functionality.
-We will define them in terms of extensions.
-We have the “builtin” extension which should always be available when writing hugr plugins.
-This includes Conditional and TailLoop nodes, and nodes like `Call`:

-$\displaystyle{\frac{\mathrm{args} : [R] \vec{I}}{\textbf{call} \langle \textbf{Function}[R](\vec{I}, \vec{O}) \rangle (\mathrm{args}) : [R] \vec{O}}}$

-**Call** - This operation, like **to\_const**, uses its Static graph as a type parameter.

-On top of that, we're definitely going to want modules which handle graph-based control flow at runtime, arithmetic and basic quantum circuits.
+### Rewriting Extension Requirements

+Extensions requirements help denote different runtime capabilities.
-These should all be defined as a part of their own extension inferface(s).
-For example, we don’t assume that we can handle arithmetic while running a circuit, so we track its use in the Graph’s type so that we can perform rewrites which remove the arithmetic.
+For example, a quantum computer may not be able to handle arithmetic while running a circuit, so its use is tracked in the function type so that rewrites can be performed which remove the arithmetic.

-We would expect standard circuits to look something like
+Simple circuits may look something like:

 ```
 Function[Quantum](Array(5, Q), (ms: Array(5, Qubit), results: Array(5, Bit)))
 ```

-A circuit built using our higher-order extension to manage control flow could then look like:
+A circuit built using a higher-order extension to manage control flow could then look like:

 ```
 Function[Quantum, HigherOrder](Array(5, Qubit), (ms: Array(5, Qubit), results: Array(5, Bit)))
 ```

-So we’d need to perform some graph transformation pass to turn the graph-based control flow into a CFG node that a quantum computer could run, which removes the `HigherOrder` extension requirement:
+So the compiler would need to perform some graph transformation pass to turn the graph-based control flow into a CFG node that a quantum computer could run, which removes the `HigherOrder` extension requirement.

 ```
 precompute :: Function[](Function[Quantum,HigherOrder](Array(5, Qubit), (ms: Array(5, Qubit), results: Array(5, Bit))),
                                          Function[Quantum](Array(5, Qubit), (ms: Array(5, Qubit), results: Array(5, Bit))))
 ```

-Before we can run the circuit.

 ## Replacement and Pattern Matching